jpduarte/variabilityproject/TCAD/pythonscripts/notes.md

-plotelectricalextraction.py: plot data of simulations such as Vth, SS, Ion vs Ioff etc. extractresultscorner.py: extract results script from I-V results of corner simulations, additional code had to be added since some name of files were wrongly written (missing Nfin parameter for 1e18 body doping) plotelectricalextractioncorner.py: plot data of simulations such as Vth, SS, Ion vs Ioff etc.
+plotelectricalextraction.py: plot data of simulations such as Vth, SS, Ion vs Ioff etc. extractresultscorner.py: extract results script from I-V results of corner simulations, additional code had to be added since some name of files were wrongly written (missing Nfin parameter for 1e18 body doping) plotelectricalextractioncorner.py: plot data of simulations such as Vth, SS, Ion vs Ioff etc. extracDIBL.py: extract DIBL and write down all electrical measurements of each device in a file (sat and lin) plotelectricalextractioncornersatlin.py: uses results from extracDIBL.py to plot different electrical quantities